seven-of-eleven/designare-z390-opencore-efi/README.md

 The following changes should be noted:

-- Audio changed to alcid=11 see `Audio Setup` below
 - SMBIOS changed to MacPro7,1 (as of OpenCore 0.8.3 release)
-- Internal Wifi/Bluetooth enabled in second EFI - see release
-- USBPorts.kext changes - highlighted below
-- AAPL,ig-platform-id - changed from `0300913E` to `0300923E` either should work.
-I was using the latter and it's working so ¯\\_(ツ)_/¯
+- Moved from 2 EFI folders back to one (easier to maintain)
+- Choose your preferred config.plist file and **rename it to config.plist**:
+  - config-no-wifi-bt.plist - `disables the internal WiFi and bluetooth`
+    - most similar to older Releases.
+Use this if you installed a PCIE WiFi/bt card.
+  - config-wifi-bt.plist - `enables builtin WiFi and bluetooth`
+    - use this if you **don't have** PCIE card to enable Intel WiFi/bt

 </details>